Syntax-XXX/parasitebot/README.md

 Usage
 Invite the bot to your Discord server with permissions to read/send messages and manage webhooks.

-Users must use clone!consent to allow their messages to be logged for AI cloning.
+Users must allow their messages to be logged for AI cloning.

 Change your clone style with clone!style [style].